RawabyRahal/Banking-App/README.md

 ## Running the Application

-1. Start the frontend development server:
+1. Start the frontend server:

    ```bash
    npm start